 The Labrador retriever like for many handlers is where it all started for Bawden Flight Gun & Pet Dogs.
 Because of their loving, gentle and very trainable nature they are the perfect first dog.
-These points are still at the top of the list when we look for a dog or look into breeding, as well as a strong retrieving drive and natural steadiness.
+These points are still at the top of the list when we look for a dog or look into gun dog breeding, as well as a strong retrieving drive and natural steadiness.

-HPRs have made a massive impact on Bawden Flight Gun & Pet Dogs and we are still in the early stages of putting our own stamp on the breeds.
-We run Brittany’s and German Wire Haired Pointers both not having the best reputation and generally know as pets.
-Both these breeds are fantastic family dogs as well as working machines.
+HPRs have made a massive impact on us and we are still in the early stages of putting our own stamp on the breeds.
+We run Brittany’s and German Wire Haired Pointers in our gun dog breeding program.
+Not having the best reputation and generally known as pets, both these breeds are fantastic family dogs as well as working machines.

 Barbel (Barb)German Wire-haired Pointer Bitch

-English Springer Spaniels didn’t play a part in early Bawden Flight but when we got our first Springer over 10 years ago it was clear this was the breed for us.
-Renowned as the ‘maddest’ of the Spaniel world we aim to produce dogs that when out are full of fizz and enthusiasm to please but once in pet mode switch off to a lovely standby mode.
+English Springer Spaniels didn’t play a part in early Bawden Flight.
+When we got our first Springer over 10 years ago it was clear this was the breed for us, despite being renowned as the ‘maddest’ of the Spaniel world.
+We aim to produce dogs that when out are full of fizz and enthusiasm to please but once in pet mode switch off to a lovely standby mode.

 Clear of Fucosidosis, Progressive Retinal Atrophy, Phosphofructokinase Deficiency, Acral Mutilation Syndrome.